Marijuana Punishments and History in Texas

 Past Enforcement in Travis County

-Previous to this year, Travis County had introduced a new program in 2017 that allowed low-level marijuana drug offenders (those possessing 2 ounces of weed or less) to pay $45 and take a 4-hour-class, rather than go through the traditional legal system.
+Previous to this year, Travis County had introduced a new program in 2017 that allowed low-level marijuana drug offenders (those possessing 2 ounces or less) to pay $45 and take a 4-hour-class, rather than go through the traditional legal system.
 It was huge step for legalization, as well as drug charge reformation.
 And, in the event that Travis County does begin charging individuals for misdemeanor level marijuana possession again, it will likely be the manner in which individuals will be processed in Travis County.

 Enforcement in Other Central Texas Counties